What do you mean you don't believe in punishing corporations?

 Okay, what's your takeaway there?

-Takeaway is that, hey, Trump's gonna go to Cincinnati and it's not sold out.
+Takeaway is that, hey, Trump's going to go to Cincinnati and it's not sold out.

-Hey, Trump's gonna go to Cincinnati, thank you, tour, one of those rallies during a campaign, and uh they're having to advertise to get people to show up.
+Hey, Trump's going to go to Cincinnati thank you tour, one of those rallies during a campaign, and they're having to advertise to get people to show up.

 That's the guy's point.